Tarsiciosh/EssentialFeed/README.md

 - assert that sut is rendering image0
 - simulate user reload
 - complete with error
 - assert that sut is still rendering image0
-- create completeFeedLoaderWithError(at:)
+- create completeFeedLoaderWithError(at:) TF
-- change production code to switch the result
+- change production code to switch the result TS
 [does not alter current feed rendering state on load error]
 - change the test of the loading indicator
 - move the end refreshing outside the switch